zamx/PythonPlayground/README.md

 # PythonPlayground
-Python playground for learning and expermenting
+Python playground for learning and experimenting